Despite sharing the same rules, live poker games are quite a bit different than their online counterparts.

 Tip 3.
 Keep an Eye Out for Softer Tables

-Live games offer very little when it comes to hand volume, so it’s important to make the most out of your time spent at the casino.
-Playing in the toughest game to bolster your skills is good sometimes, but not every session.
+Live games offer very little when it comes to hand volume.
+Therefore, it’s important to make the most of your time spent at the casino.
+Playing in the toughest game to bolster your skills is good at times but not every session.

 Be savvy about table selection and your hourly will shoot up.
 Here are a few signs that a game may be particularly profitable to play: